Promoting Your Cardiovascular Accreditation

 In today’s reality of 24/7 news cycles and shortening attention spans, it is important to take advantage of any opportunity to showcase positive information about your hospital or specialty program on a regular basis.
 One such opportunity is through an accreditation effort.

-While the majority of healthcare consumers may not know, or care to know, the details behind what it takes to achieve accreditation, they acknowledge that it takes dedication and the consistent maintenance of high performance standards.
+While the majority of healthcare consumers may not know, or care to know, the details behind what it takes to achieve accreditation, they acknowledge that it takes dedication and the consistent maintenance of high-performance standards.
 Accreditation through an entity like Corazon can be an excellent way to influence the narrative surrounding your program, which could ultimately gain some press coverage – always a positive outcome!

 This type of exposure can be even more powerful because it is based on real and measurable achievements of your program.
-For example, Corazon clients are regularly recognized, both individually and at quarterly user group events, for best practices they consistently maintain.
-Two examples from our most recent user group presentation showed improved door-to-balloon (D2B) times and contrast-induced nephropathy (CIN).
+For example, Corazon clients are regularly recognized, both individually and at quarterly network group events, for best practices they consistently maintain.
+Two examples from our most recent network group presentation showed improved door-to-balloon (D2B) times and contrast-induced nephropathy (CIN).
 Both of these, along with several other metrics, are important accomplishments that can be highlighted not only to educate the community, but also to celebrate internally as a performance improvement or quality assurance success.

 Another important point to consider is the benefit of program review by an outside entity.
 A colleague often compares accreditation to a vehicle inspection.
 In many states, cars must be inspected annually to ensure they remain safe to drive on the road.
 In states where such inspections are not required, most car owners do not take the time or effort, or output the cost, to find out what is wrong unless they experience a problem.